rikhuijzer/PowerAnalyses.jl/docs/src/index.md

 # Functions

-The functions for determining the parameters take the following parameters:
+The functions for determining the parameters take the following arguments:

 ```@docs
 get_power